Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Initiate transfers by signing into your account and selecting the card you want to transfer points from.

-Despite a 100K limit to transfers, Citi ThankYou Rewards have one of the most flexible rules if you want to transfer or combine points between member accounts.
+Despite a 1,000 point limit to transfers, Citi ThankYou Rewards has one of the most flexible rules if you want to transfer or combine points between member accounts.
 There are, however, a couple of things worth noting:

-- You can only share and receive 100K Citi ThankYou Points per calendar year.
+• You can only share and receive one hundred thousand Citi ThankYou Points per calendar year.

 To share Citi ThankYou Points with another member: